HimbeerserverDE/mt-multiserver-proxy/README.md

 * Minetest 5.7: [629d57a651b46539af3ffed36fb0649b3ea6d346](https://github.com/HimbeerserverDE/mt-multiserver-proxy/commit/629d57a651b46539af3ffed36fb0649b3ea6d346), chat command plugin: [718f8defad54adc04ac81f535b6d59c82a13298e](https://github.com/HimbeerserverDE/mt-multiserver-chatcommands/commit/718f8defad54adc04ac81f535b6d59c82a13298e)
 * Minetest 5.8: latest

-The chat command plugin commit hashes are specified for old proxy versions that didn't support automatic plugin building and version management yet.
-It's important to downgrade the plugin to that version if you want it to work with the corresponding proxy version.
+The chat command plugin commit hashes are mainly specified for old proxy versions that didn't support automatic plugin building and version management yet.
+Using the `mt-build-plugin` tool should be sufficient, though there may be API changes preventing the plugin from compiling against an old proxy version in which case the commit hashes are needed too.
+Conclusively it's important to downgrade the plugin to that version if you want it to work with an old proxy version without automatic plugin building and version management or if it doesn't compile against old proxy versions anymore.

 ### Minetest development builds